Revised 15 March 2014

 On Luzon, we did get a chance to visit Dr. Monina Siar at the University of the Philippines at Los Banos and see her hoya collection.
 Her building has burned up since we were there and much valuable research material was lost.

-In July (2006), I went back to the Philippines to see Monina Siar and her hoyas at Un of Phil Los Banos and Rolita Spowart's orchids in Manila and then continued on to Sabah, Malaysia, Malaysia (6th trip there) to see Tony Lamb, the condition of the hoya garden at Tenom, and collect a few things.
+In July (2006), I went back to the Philippines to see Monina Siar and her hoyas at Un of Phil Los Banos and Rolita Spowart's orchids in Manila and then continued on to Sabah, Malaysia, Malaysia (6th trip there) - to see the condition of the hoya garden at Tenom.
 The Tenom Garden is going down hill for the trees are making too much shade and funds are short so the maintenance suffers.
 On the other hand, H. danumensis, without any care, is now 6 ft. across - grown from a small cutting that I brought back from Danum Valley, years ago.
 Did see some fabulous H. imperialis flowers, in a private collection, nearly 3-1/2" diameter! - the grower uses horse manure for fertilizer!
 It was a quick trip and wished that I had more time to go to Banggi Island in the north.
 Maybe next time.

 Still, there is a prize waiting for the first person who gets H. glabra to produce a leaf greater than 9 x 12.
 Send a picture!

-Some higher elevation hoyas do not grow that well for me but I have recollected and now have growing both Hoya gildingii and Hoya nyhuusiae, both from the Crocker Range of Sabah, Malaysia, Malaysia (Mt.
-Kinabalu is at the north end ).
+Some higher elevation hoyas do not grow that well for me Hoya gildingii and Hoya nyhuusiae (T. Nyhuus photos), both from the Crocker Range of Sabah, Malaysia, Malaysia.
 Incidentally, these honor 2 of my collecting buddies - Ed Gilding and Torill Nyhuus!
-Photos by Torill Nyhuus At the same time, we collected what might be Tony Lamb's Mt.
-White - a new species.
-Stay tuned!
+Photos by Torill Nyhuus

 |Hoya gildingii, from Mt.
 Kinabalu||Hoya nyhuusiae, also from Mt.
 Kinabalu|